-It is a one-stop shop for program administrators to track Program Officials, student cohorts, BOC pass rate data, curriculum, as well as providing the process by which they can complete the Annual Report and Self-Study process.
+It is a one-stop shop for program administrators to track program data, and officials, student cohorts, BOC pass rate and other outcomes data, as well as providing the process by which they can complete the Annual Report and Self-Study.

 See the instructions below, complete with screen shots for adding users, completing profiles and cohorts, and updating students’ BOC data and graduation information.

 Assign or Replace Officials – before assigning or replacing an official, he/she must first be added as a user

 All accredited Professional and Post-Professional Degree Programs must submit their Annual Report by October 15 each year through e-Accred including programs who are completing self-studies or have site visits this year.
 Programs may update the student, faculty, preceptor, and clinical site profiles at any time.
 Instructions for completing this process are available here.

 If you have been notified that your program is required to complete a Progress Report from the Annual Report Review, the instructions for submission of the Progress Report may be found below.
 If you are instructed to complete and upload certain tables into e-Accred, those tables are below as well.
 Please complete and upload only those tables which you have been instructed.